apache/spark/docs/sql-ref-syntax-ddl-create-view.md

 * **IF NOT EXISTS**

-    Creates a view if it does not exists.
+    Creates a view if it does not exist.

 * **view_identifier**